 - Her Majesty’s Stationery Office and Queen’s Printer (2020) European Union (Withdrawal Agreement) Act 2020 Available here

-- European Parliament (2020) Agreement on the withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community Available here
+- Publications Office of the EU (2019) Agreement on the withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community Available here

 - UK Information Commissioner’s Office (ICO) 2019 International data transfers Available here

-- British Government (2020) The UK has left the EU Available here
+- British Government (2020) The UK Transition Available here

 - (British) Information Commissioner’s Office (2019) Guide to Data Protection Available here